heurist-network/x402-vending-machine/README.md

 2. Sell

-- Buyers use x402 to pay USDC and get a fixed amount of tokens per USDC spent.
+- Buyers use x402 to pay USDC and get a fixed amount of tokens per USDC spent asynchronously.
+The tokens are not transferable at this stage.

 3. Graduate

-- When 900 M tokens sold, anyone can call `graduate()`.
+- When 900 M tokens sold, the operator can call `graduate()`.
-- Vault swaps USDC → HEU, adds LP, enables transfers.
+- Vault swaps the accumulated USDC → HEU, adds LP, enables transfers.
 Token is now freely tradable.

 4. Refund

 - If not graduated in 14 days, operators refund users one by one.
-- Refund burns tokens and returns USDC.
+- Refund burns tokens from user wallets and returns USDC.